Minnesota Payday Loans Online: What’s Legal in MN Now?

 - If one product type is restricted in your state, other alternatives may still be available depending on lender participation and eligibility.

-Consumers in Minnesota should verify current cost caps, lender participation, and disclosures before proceeding.
+Minnesota borrowers should verify current licensing, cost caps, and lender disclosures before proceeding.

 - State regulator: Minnesota Department of Commerce